fvilers/nestjs-algolia/README.md

 # nestjs-algolia

-The algolia NestJS module based on the official aloglia package
+The algolia NestJS module based on the official algolia package

 ## How to install